justshare/justshare.github.io/_posts/2014-07-09-fanpage-karma.md

 - Post Alerts: You can configure notifications via email whenever any new post shows up on your page/profile.
 - Shitstorm Alert: You can configure an alert based on whenever a post receives some exceptional amount of reactions.
 The threshold that defines “exception amount” is also configurable.

-Note:
+Notes: <br/>
-A. The Morning Report, Shitstorm Alert and Post Alerts appear to be available only for Facebook (and not Twitter/Google + although the Live monitoring tab supports all 3).
+A. The Morning Report, Shitstorm Alert and Post Alerts appear to be available only for Facebook (and not Twitter/Google + although the Live monitoring tab supports all 3).<br/>
-B. The Free version is available for only unto a 100 mentions a month and just one keyword, so this may not be useful in its free avatar.
+B. The Free version is available for only upto 100 mentions a month and just one keyword, so this may not be useful in its free avatar.<br/>

 ###Tagging
 This feature is available only with the business plan and seems to be a recurring theme under Dashboard, Insights as well as in its own top-level tab.